 Why Essential Oils?

 Because of their higher price and the occasional difficulty in identifying a genuine product, you may wonder whether the benefits of essential oils are worth the extra cost and hassle.
 As mentioned, fragrance oils have some useful applications that make them valuable products in their right.
-If you’re interested in creating soap or candles, for example, choose a fragrance oil over an essential oil.
+If you’re interested in creating soap or candles, for example, choose a fragrance oil over essential oils.
 That’s because the health-related benefits offered by essential oils can be diluted or eliminated when integrated into products of that nature, meaning that you’d be wasting your money to create a candle or a bar of soap that’d be the same with a fragrance oil.

 If your pursuit is aromatherapy, however, then we strongly recommend that you use only genuine, 100% essential oils.
 Many individuals are unaware that aromatherapy consists of much more than merely exposing the subject to pleasant smells; by intaking essential oils through inhalation or consumption, what we’re in fact doing is introducing natural compounds and their myriad of benefits to our bodies and minds.
 Since these compounds are missing from fragrance oils, it’s impossible for them to offer those same benefits to their users.

 Though science has yet to identify that exact nature of those compounds, researchers have been providing more and more proof of the benefits they offer to our physical and mental health.
 As with any other treatment, though, it’s important that you choose the variety that can help with your specific ailment.
 If you have any questions as to which essential oil could be the most useful to you, please feel free to get in touch with one of our knowledgeable customer care representatives.